erikarens/PersonalWebsite_v2/README.md

 <h1>Personal Website - Version Two</h1>

 <p>
-  This is my Personal Website to showcase some of my work.<br>
+  This is my Personal Website to showcase my personal and professional development.<br>
-  I wanted it to be easy to maintain and scalable, so I choose to code it with Vuejs 3.
+  I wanted it to be easy to maintain, so I choose to code it with Vuejs 3.
 </p>

 [Personal Webiste Live Preview](https://erikarens.de/)